scottellis/oe-build-essentials-project/README.md

 -------

 If you just want to check for missing packages, you can use the check-installed.py script.

-Just run it with no arguments.
+Run it with no arguments.
 You should hopefully get a listing like this.

 	scott@quad:~/examples/oe-build-essentials-project$ ./check-installed.py